العربية

 Image

-These injuries are highly unstable.
-If the intraarticular component is displaced and large enough to accept fixation, ORIF is indicated.
+These injuries are highly unstable and prone to rapid displacement due to the pull of the collateral ligaments.
+If the intraarticular component is displaced and the fragment is large enough to accept fixation, ORIF is unequivocally indicated to prevent post-traumatic arthritis and joint deviation.

 Image

 The vast majority of metacarpal base and shaft fractures in children are treated successfully with closed reduction and observation.
-The periosteal sleeve is thick, providing excellent stability once gross alignment is restored.
+The periosteal sleeve surrounding the metacarpals is exceptionally thick, providing excellent stability once gross alignment is restored.

 Clinical Assessment of Rotation:

-Normal rotation must be confirmed clinically.
-When the fingers are flexed into the palm, all fingertips should point toward the scaphoid tubercle.
-If troublesome malrotation persists, it will not remodel.
-In such cases, open reduction and internal fixation are indicated.
-Furthermore, multiple metacarpal shaft fractures may require operative stabilization to restore the longitudinal and transverse arches of the hand.
+Normal rotation must be confirmed clinically, as it cannot be accurately assessed on standard radiographs.
+When the fingers are passively or actively flexed into the palm, all fingertips should point toward a single anatomical landmark: the scaphoid tubercle.
+If troublesome malrotation persists (indicated by digital scissoring or overlap), it will not remodel.
+In such cases, open reduction and internal fixation, typically with crossed K-wires or a miniature plate in adolescents, are indicated.
+Furthermore, multiple adjacent metacarpal shaft fractures may require operative stabilization to restore the critical longitudinal and transverse arches of the hand.

 Image

-A Bennett fracture in a child, much like a gamekeeper's thumb equivalent, involves the avulsion of the volar ulnar base by the anterior oblique ligament.
-If left displaced, it will result in joint incongruity and a high risk of a bony physeal bridge.
-Closed reduction and percutaneous pinning (CRPP) or ORIF with smooth pins is mandatory.
+A Bennett fracture in a child, much like a gamekeeper's thumb equivalent, involves the avulsion of the volar ulnar base of the metacarpal by the stout anterior oblique ligament.
+The main shaft of the metacarpal is proximally, radially, and dorsally subluxated by the unopposed pull of the abductor pollicis longus (APL).
+If left displaced, it will result in severe joint incongruity and a high risk of a bony physeal bridge.
+Closed reduction and percutaneous pinning (CRPP) targeting the shaft to the trapezium, or ORIF with smooth pins to secure the fragment, is mandatory.

 In older children nearing skeletal maturity, a fracture of the base of the first metacarpal that does not involve the physis (a Rolando-type fracture) can occur.